Wallabies: Agile Hopping Marsupials

 Wallaby Habitat Where Do Wallabies Live?

-Wallabies live in diverse habitats, ranging from forests to open grasslands throughout Australia and New Guinea.
-Depending on the species, they prefer heavily wooded and rugged areas.
-For example, rock wallabies live in boulder-strewn areas with subterranean holes and passageways, cliffs with ledges and caves, and isolated rock stacks.
+Wallabies live in diverse habitats, ranging from forests to open grasslands throughout Australia and New Guinea. wooded and rugged areas.
+Rock wallabies live in boulder-strewn areas with subterranean holes and passageways, cliffs with ledges and caves, and isolated rock stacks.
 Agile wallabies found in northern Australia and New Guinea prefer dry open woodland, heaths, dunes, and grassland.
-Very few wallabies live in the arid interior of Australia.
+However, very few wallabies live in the harsh, arid interior of Australia, as most require more vegetative cover and reliable water sources.

 Wallaby Diet What Do a Wallabies Eat?